-The employee and the supervisor may mutually agree that the employee may work at home for periods equivalent to 7 hours per week to a maximum of 140 hours per year subject to operation requirements.
+The employee and the supervisor may mutually agree that the employee may work at home subject to operational requirements.

 In no case shall an employee be permitted to enter into an agreement, which could conflict with the above, without prior written consent of the Union.